dennisshevtsov/code-convention/README.md

 * Do use Pascal case for a name of a method.
 * Do add empty lines between methods.

+## Variable
+* Do use Camel case for a name of a variable.

 ## Naming
 * Do use Camel case for a field, a parameter, and a variable.
 ```csharp